 Berwick Lodge

 What: This one may be a little bit out of the way, but it is absolutely worth the journey.
 Just a few miles outside of the city centre you’ll find Berwick Lodge with its three different afternoon tea options.
 You can opt for keeping things traditional, adding Champagne, or even taking things outside into the manor house’s picturesque grounds.
-An elegant spot that’s perfect for a summer’s day, start with the likes of chicken terrine and beef and horseradish sarnies, followed by freshly baked scones and delicate sweet treats of macarons, panna cotta and Battenbergh cake.
+An elegant spot that’s perfect for a summer’s day, start with the likes of beef with wasabi mayo or smoked mackerel pate sarnies, followed by freshly baked scones and delicate sweet treats of macarons, salted caramel chocolate tart and Battenbergh cake.

 Where: Berwick Drive, BS10 7TD